-The electric rate includes revenues needed for electric distribution and transmission as well as power purchasing and power plant costs.
+The electric rate includes revenues needed for electric distribution and transmission as well as costs of procuring power.
 The natural gas rate includes revenues needed for natural gas purchasing and to pay for infrastructure such as pipelines.
-Both rates also include revenues needed to pay for public purpose programs such as low-income and energy efficiency programs and a rate of return for shareholder investment in PG&E’s infrastructure.
+Both electric and natural gas rates include revenues needed to pay for public programs such as low-income and energy-efficiency programs.
+Our rates also include an approved rate of return for shareholder investments in infrastructure needed to serve customers.

 PG&E combines approved changes to its electric rates only two or three times a year to limit the number of rate changes faced by our electric customers.
 We change our natural gas supply rates every month, as required by the California Public Utilities Commission (CPUC).
 The CPUC is a 5-member commission appointed by the Governor to better reflect competitive monthly gas market costs.

 When PG&E needs to make any rate change, we submit an application to the CPUC.
 The application describes the upgrade required or a new program or service, along with the annual or multi-year costs and impact on rates.
 Our application is reviewed in a public hearing and by stakeholders such as groups representing residential and business consumers, low-income and community advocates, environmental groups, agricultural interests and others.
 After this process, the CPUC issues a decision on the basis of what is just and reasonable for customers to pay in rates.
 PG&E then incorporates the approved changes into rates.

 PG&E files every three years for the CPUC to review and authorize revenues collected for certain electric generation and distribution and natural gas distribution operations costs.
 That process is called the General Rate Case (GRC) for electric.
 We file every four years for the recovery of natural gas transmission and storage operations under the Gas Transmission and Storage Rate Case (GT&S).